vsbron/react2024-modern-chat-app/README.md

 - The main chat page is divided into three columns: Chat List, Main Chat Section, and Details Section;
 - The Chat List section contains the main user information, settings icon, log out button, a search bar, and a list of available chats;
 - Settings menu allows user to update his avatar, username, password, description and password;
+- Color scheme can also be selected at the bottom of the Settings menu;
 - The search bar features an input to filter the current chat list and an Add User button;
 - The Add User modal allows users to search for others and start a chat with them;
 - The center section displays the currently selected chat, including information about the interlocutor;